jacobkap/crimebythenumbers/docs/subsetting.md

 Now let's discuss how to subset this data into a smaller data set to answer a specific question.
 Let's subset the data to answer our above question of "did Colorado's marijuana legalization affect crime in the state?"
 Like mentioned above, we need data just from Colorado and just for years around the legalization year - we can do 2011-2017 for simplicity.

 We also don't need all 223 columns in the current data.
 Let's say we're only interested in if murder changes.
 We'd need the column called *actual_murder*, the *state* column (as a check to make sure we subset only Colorado), the *year* column, the *population* column, the *ori* column, and the *agency_name* column (a real analysis would likely grab geographic variables too to see if changes depended on location but here we're just using it as an example).
-The last two columns - *ori* and *agency_name* - aren't strictly necessary but would be useful if checking if an agency's values are reasonable (e.g. see if that agency had a suddent huge spike or decline in reported crimes) when checking for outliers, a step we won't do here.
+The last two columns - *ori* and *agency_name* - aren't strictly necessary but would be useful for checking if an agency's values are reasonable (e.g. see if that agency had a sudden huge spike or decline in reported crimes) when checking for outliers, a step we won't do here.

 Before explaining how to subset from a data.frame, let's write pseudocode (essentially a description of what we are going to do that is readable to people but isn't real code) for our subset.